SamBrooksh/NWNSamMod/Plan.md

 #### 10th Level
 Void Renewall - Clone grants temp HP to player on it dealing damage
 #### 11st Level
-Void Assimilation - Reduce the Penalty of summoning a clone
+Void Assimilation - Reduce the Penalty of summoning a clone - -1 REF/WILL/FORT -2 STR -1 CHA?
 #### 12nd Level
 Curse (Consumed by Void) - Clone attempts to Void Curse on hit (lower DC), player can activate it 3+INT number of times
 #### 13rd Level